orchestracities/ngsi-timeseries-api/docs/manuals/index.md

   dialects, so at each request we check which version of CrateDB we are using.
 By caching this information, each thread will ask this information only once.
-Of course this could be passed as variable, but then live updates would require QL down time.
+Of course this could be passed as variable, but then live updates would require QuantumLeap down time.
 Currently, you can update from a Crate version to another with almost zero down time (except the one caused by Crate not being in ready state), you would need only to clear the key `crate` from redis cache.
 TTL in this case is